Pr3datorg/XMR-Miner-XMR-Stak-0-donation-level/README.md

-# XMR-Miner-XMR-Stak-0-donation-level
+# Crpyto-Miner-Crypto-Stak-0-donation-level
-AMD\CPU XMR miner no Donation wasnt compiled with Nvidia drivers installed - if you wish you can download the main files and run as this includes the old Nvidia .dll and with some tinkering you can get this to work - i personally can not be bothered as i am not running Nvidia miners.
+AMD\CPU miner no Donation wasnt compiled with Nvidia drivers installed - if you wish you can download the main files and run as this includes the old Nvidia .dll and with some tinkering you can get this to work - i personally can not be bothered as i am not running Nvidia miners.
 This has been pulled from thew NEW XMR-Stak 2.4.5